PorterChen/cvto/README.md

 #SETUP PROJECT

+* specify android ndk-build path

+ > echo "ndk.dir=......." >> local.properties

-    	generate project.properties
+* generate project.properties

    select one of the target of which the API level is 17+

  > android list targets

    update project

  > android update project -t ${id-with-17+} -p .

    and add one line to project.properties

  > echo "proguard.config=proguard.cfg" >> project.properties

    setup some files

  > ant release-prebuild (or ant debug-prebuild)

 #Link External Libraries

-   	1.ImageViewTouch
+* 1.ImageViewTouch

   Download ImageViewZoom from here: https://github.com/sephiroth74/ImageViewZoom

   Follow the instruction to build ant installd ImageViewTouch Widget.

   Enter your Workspace,

  > git clone git@github.com:sephiroth74/ImageViewZoom.git

   Import ImageViewTouch to your project.

   Enter ImageViewZoom/ImageViewTouch,

  > android update project

  > vi project.properties

   and del the line: out.library.jar.file=bin/imageviewtouch.jar

          Note that the path should be added to project.properties if you are using Ant.